Austin Harrison: Editorship of The English Review

 Politics was also a topic addressed in the pages of The English Review, and Harrison continued to warn readers about the threat posed by Germany in the years leading up to The First World War.
-The death of one of his brothers at the battle of Battle of Festubert turned the Liberal editor into a passionate critic of the government during the subsequent munitions scandal.
+The death of one of his brothers at the Battle of Festubert turned the Liberal editor into a passionate critic of the government during the subsequent munitions scandal.
 Harrison also supported a lenient peace with Germany; the harsh terms offered by Prime Minister David Lloyd George in 1918 drove Harrison to run against Lloyd George in the prime minister's own borough in the "coupon" election that December.

 Final years

 Harrison helped to found International PEN in 1921.
 Two years later, he sold The English Review to focus on writing books, though he published occasional journalism as well.
 Harrison died in 1928 at his home in Sussex from bronchopneumonia.